Small Business Tax Loopholes: Minimize Your Tax Burden

 Small business owners should provide the receipt and other details of the meal to qualify as a business meal.
 For example, if a business owner spends $200 on a business meal, $100 can be deducted.

-It should be highlighted that business meals for business travel are 100% deductible.
+Business meals for business travel are 100% deductible.
 However, you need to present evidence to justify this tax deductible.

 14. Education and Training Expenses